-Meeting Title Trust Board Date: 11 th January 2024 Report Title Risk Register Report Agenda Item Number: 17 Lead Director Kate Jarman, Director of Corporate Affairs Report Author Paul Ewers, Risk Manager
+Meeting Title Trust Board Date: 11th January 2024 Report Title Risk Register Report Agenda Item Number: 17 Lead Director Kate Jarman, Director of Corporate Affairs Report Author Paul Ewers, Risk Manager

-Introduction The report prov vides an analysi is of all risks on the Risk Register, as of 3 rd January 2024.
-Key Messages to Note Please take note of the trends and information provided in the report. as the amount of risk the Trust is willing to take in pursuit of its objectives on the category (type) of risk.
-Category Appetite Definition Financial Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Compliance/ Regulatory Cautious Preference for safe delivery options that have a low degree of inherent risk and may only have limited potential for reward Eager to be innovative and to choose options offering potentially higher business rewards despite greater inherent risk Preference for ultrasafe delivery options that have a low degree of inherent risk and only for limited reward potential Strategic Seek Operational Minimal/ As low as reasonably practicable Reputational Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Hazard Avoid Preference to avoid delivery options that represent a risk to the safety of patients, staff, and member of the public Note: The Risk ments are currently under review.
-Recommendation (Tick the relevant box(es)) For Informatio n For Approval For Review
+Introduction The report p rovides an analysi s of all risks on the Risk Register, as of 3 rd January 2024.
+Key Messages to Note Risk Appeti This is defin te: ed as the amount and information provided in the report. of risk the Trust is willing to take in pursuit of its objectives.
+In the category (type) of risk.
+Category Appetite Definition Financial Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Compliance Regulatory Preference for safe delivery options that have a low degree of inherent risk and may only have limited potential for reward Strategic Seek Eager to be innovative and to choose options offering potentially higher business rewards despite greater inherent risk Operationa Il Minimal/ As low as reasonably practicable Preference for ultrasafe delivery options that have a low degree of inherent risk and only for limited reward potential Reputation al Open Willing to consider potential delivery options and choose while also providing and acceptable level of reward and value for money Hazard Avoid Preference to avoid delivery options that represent a risk to the safety of patients, staff, and member of the public Note: The R tisk Appetite stater ments are currently under review.
+Recommendation (Tick the relevant box(es)) For Informa tion For Approval For Review T 011 11 11 11 Strategic Objectives Links (Please delete the objective are not relevant to the rep es that Objective 1: Keeping you safe in our hospital Objective 2: Improving your experience of care Objective 3: Ensuring you get the most effective treatment Objective 4: Giving you access to timely care

-Strategic Objectives Links Objective 1: Keeping you safe in our hospital (Please delete the objectives that Objective 2: Improving your experience of care are not relevant to the report) Objective 3: Ensuring you get the most effective treatment Objective 4: Giving you access to timely care Objective 7: Spending money well on the care you receive Objective 8: Employ the best people to care for you Objective 10: Innovating and investing in the future of your hospital
+Strategic Objectives Links Objective 1: Reeping you safe in our nospital (Please delete the objectives that Objective 2: Improving your experience of care are not relevant to the report) Objective 3: Ensuring you get the most effective treatment Objective 4: Giving you access to timely care Objective 7: Spending money well on the care you receive Objective 8: Employ the best people to care for you Objective 10: Innovating and investing in the future of your hospital

-Report History The Risk Report is an ongoing agenda item Next Steps Appendices/Attachments Appendix 1: Corporate Risk Register Appendix 2: Significant Risk Register
+Report History he Risk Report is an ongoing agenda item Next Steps Appendices/Attachments Appendix 1: Corporate Risk Register Appendix 2: Significant Risk Register